myersg86/digitalocean-x2go-ubuntu-1804/#1do-x2go-ubuntumate1804.md

 Introduction to the step.
 What are we going to do and why are we doing it?

-First we will need to a
+First we will need to add the official X2Go software repository to our list of packages.

 Next...